uvalib/monorepo/src/defAbbrev.md

 **recto**: *See* “page”

 **reissue**: RH referred to ML titles restored to the series between 1977 and 1986 in distinctive kraft paper jackets as ML reissues.
 New titles added to the series during this period were also published in the “reissue” format.
-The jackets, designed by R. D. Scudellari, the RH art director, came in two styles.
-No pictorial jackets with hand-lettered authors and titles, were used beginning in 1977.
-The second featured woodcuts by Stephen Alcorn on the front panel of the jacket with the title in reverse against a reddish rectangular panel.
+The jackets, designed by R. D. Scudellari, the RH art director, came in two styles: 1) non-pictorial jackets with hand-lettered authors and titles, used beginning in 1977; 2) pictorial jackets featuring woodcuts by Stephen Alcorn on the front panel of the jacket with the title in reverse against a reddish rectangular panel.
 I have used the phrase “reissue format” to refer to printings in the two styles.

 “Reissue” is an inexact and slippery term and is unrelated to the technical bibliographical term “issue” (q.v.), which has a precise and clearly defined meaning but is also commonly used as a synonym for “publish.”